Growth hack your email marketing campaigns

-The layout of your landing page, as well as your email, is key, and you need to make sure your message is in the correct place in terms of how a visitor views your page.
+Layout of your landing page, as well as your email is key, and you need to make sure your message is in the correct place in terms of how a visitor views your page.

 If you want to get an indication of what will work, and get it quickly, a fantastic tool to use is EyeQuant which, through a powerful algorithm, will show you how effective your landing page is in terms of visual clarity.

 Heatmaps of a previous Learning People landing page show the magnificent effect of a smiling face looking towards our big, bold and red hook.

 The natural flow of a person’s eyesight on a landing page is to go from left to right and then down the middle.
 The following heatmap shows that the layout we used for our page used this to our advantage.